,

 Ways to help at home...

-• -Keep an eye on Tapestry for tasks or activities linked to the learning, or special days.
+• -Keep an eye on Class Dojo for tasks or activities linked to the learning, or special days.

 • -Read every night with your child; a book rather than on a screen and Reception reading books at least three times a week.